dottxt-ai/outlines/.github/ISSUE_TEMPLATE/doc_request.md

 ---
-name: 📚 Documentation request
+name: 📚 Documentation
-about: Request a new feature.
+about: Help with documentation improvements.
 title: ''
 labels: ''
 assignees: ''